skypjack/entt/docs/entity.md

   Pros:

-  * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
+  * Once prepared, creating and destroying them isn't expensive at all because they don't have any type of initialization.
   * They are the best tool for iterating multiple components when most entities have them all.